Mrsd4474/mrsd/Privacy-Concerns.md

 ## Explanation
  * 'NotificationListenerService' is used in the [ControllerReceiverService](https://github.com/simple-last-fm-scrobbler/sls/blob/master/app/src/main/java/com/adam/aslfms/service/ControllerReceiverService.java) to create a media session and pull meta data and play updates from the music app you have active via callback function inside [ControllerReceiverCallback](https://github.com/simple-last-fm-scrobbler/sls/blob/master/app/src/main/java/com/adam/aslfms/service/ControllerReceiverCallback.java).
- * Battery Optimization is in case you choose to not use the Permanent Notification setting, so scrobbles are submitted.
+ * Battery Optimization is in case you choose to not use the Permanent Notification setting, so scrobbles are submitted no matter the circumstance.
  * Storage access is in case you'd like to export your database.

 ## In Summary